-Across the project's three years, JDVRTAC will improve the capacity of state VR agencies and associated rehabilitation professionals to work with employers and training providers as they develop partnerships that lead to increased opportunities for individuals with disabilities to engage in competitive employment.
+Across the project's three years, JDVRTAC improved the capacity of state VR agencies and associated rehabilitation professionals to work with employers and training providers as they develop partnerships that lead to increased opportunities for individuals with disabilities to engage in competitive employment.

-To meet these goals, the ICI and partners will produce a series of knowledge development, technical assistance (TA), dissemination and coordination activities and will develop and provide training and TA to state VR agency staff and related rehabilitation professionals, including service and training providers, on
+To meet these goals, the ICI and partners produced a series of knowledge development, technical assistance (TA), dissemination and coordination activities and developed and provided training and TA to state VR agency staff and related rehabilitation professionals, including service and training providers, on

 - the use of labor market data